Kentucky vs. South Carolina odds, prediction: 2026 college basketball picks for Feb. 24 from proven model

 The Kentucky Wildcats look to snap a three-game losing streak when they take on the South Carolina Gamecocks in an SEC matchup on Tuesday night.
 Kentucky is coming off a 75-74 loss at Auburn on Saturday, while South Carolina downed Mississippi State 97-89 that same day.
 The Wildcats (17-10, 8-6 SEC), who are tied for sixth in the conference, are 3-5 on the road this season.
 The Gamecocks (12-15, 3-11 SEC), who are tied for 13th in the league, are 11-6 on their home floor.

 Tipoff from Colonial Life Arena in Columbia, S.C., is set for 7 p.m.
 ET.
-Kentucky leads the all-time series 55-15, including 21-10 at Columbia.
-Kentucky is a 6.5-point favorite in the latest Kentucky vs. South Carolina odds from DraftKings Sportsbook, while the over/under for total points scored is 150.5.
+Kentucky is a 6.5-point favorite in the latest Kentucky vs. South Carolina odds from DraftKings Sportsbook, while the over/under for total points scored is 149.5.
 Before making any South Carolina vs. Kentucky picks, check out the men's college basketball predictions and betting advice from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: